education.vic.gov.au

 • is an Australian citizen or a permanent resident in Australia under any law of the Commonwealth or entitled to permanent residency in Australia under any law of the Commonwealth, or will be resident in Victoria for sufficient periods to enable the person to undertake the duties of the position

 In addition to the above requirements, principals should consider if a criminal record check is required in addition to a WWCC in circumstances where the principal has reasonable grounds to believe a court has determined that an offence has occurred that may be relevant to the duties to be performed, such as dishonesty offences or driving offences.
-In such circumstances, Principals should consult the Employee Conduct Branch at employee.conduct@education.vic.gov.au prior to proceeding.
+In such circumstances, Principals should consult the Conduct and Integrity Division at employee.conduct@education.vic.gov.au prior to proceeding.

 A person to be employed in any education support class position with a financial delegation or responsibility (including a position that handles cash) is required to undergo a criminal record check conducted by the department in addition to the WWCC.